liquidctl/liquidctl/docs/razer-hanbo-guide.md

 - Fan profile support
 - Hwmon read offloading with direct-mode fallback

-All configuration is done through USB, and persists as long as the device is powered, even if the system has gone to Soft Off (S5) state.
+All configuration is done through USB.
+In the event of a power cycle the AIO firmware will automatically restore to its previously commanded state.

-This driver is intended to be driven in a Yoda-like manner as there are no direct PWM modes.
-The fan and pump can select from three built-in profiles and one custom profile.
-The fan and pump operate independently and have separate custom profiles.
-All pump profiles use the coolant temperature measured internally as a reference and do not need user interaction once triggered.
-Fan profiles however rely on an external reference temperature being provided to it in order traverse the curve.
-Without it the AIO will continue using whatever duty cycle is allocated to the default CPU temperature which is nominated to be 30°C.
+The Razer Hanbo is a profile driven device, there are no direct PWM modes.
+The fan and pump can select from three built-in (fixed) profiles and one custom profile.
+The fan and pump operate independently and have independent profile sets.
+The pump profiles use the internal coolant temperature as its reference and traverses autonomously.
+Fan profiles rely on an external reference temperature being provided in order traverse its curve.
+Without updates, the fans will continue using the duty cycle assigned to the previously sent reference temperature.

-When setting a custom profile, a trait of the Razer Hanbo are that the temperature points in the curve are fixed.
+A trait of the Razer Hanbo are that the temperature points in the curves are fixed.
 For this reason any temperatures provided to input curves will be ignored.
-Duty cycles will be processed in order and allocated to the following temperatures
+Duty cycles will be processed in order and allocated to the following temperatures:

 20, 30, 40, 50, 60, 70 ,80, 90, 100.